-Did you make the Dean’s List this fall?
+Did you make the Dean’s List this spring?
 RIT wants you to share your good news with friends and family through Merit.
-You should receive an email soon with a link to your Merit story.
+You should have received an email with a link to your Merit story.

 Merit lets students share their successes — such as making the Dean’s List, joining a club or fraternity, studying abroad, getting a job and even graduating — with their friends and family through their social media networks.
 Each RIT student has a Merit profile page.
 Claim your page by going to rit.meritpages.com and searching for your name, then click the "Is this you?" link.